Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Data analysis

 \subsection{Checking the calibration}

 The Brier score of $\fh$ calculates to $\operatorname{BS} = \bsemp$ and indicates a good but not perfect calibration.
 We further assume our model to be not calibrated perfectly.
-Still, the calibration is adequate but the model seems to underestimate the true relative frequencies for scores greater than 0.3.
+Still, the calibration is adequate, but the model seems to underestimate the true relative frequencies for scores greater than 0.3.
 Figure~\ref{fig:analysis-calibration} shows the distributed calibration curve as well as the individual calibration curves per \site.
 Furthermore, we observe that the range of the calibration curve does not cover the whole range of the scores $\fh(x) \in [0, 1]$.
-This indicates that our model is not predicting scores close to $1$.
-We want to highlight that due to privacy reasons not all score values were included into the calculation.
-Aggregated values are just shared if they consist out of at least $5$ elements.
-The table in Appendix~A.3 shows the amount of elements per bin and \site.
+This indicates that our model does not predict scores close to $1$.
+We want to highlight that, due to privacy reasons, not all score values were included in the calculation; aggregated values are only shared if they consist of at least $5$ elements.
+The table in Appendix~A.3 shows the number of elements per bin and \site.